vookmeer/matf-rg-project-2024-VukVukmirovic/DOC.md

     "models": {
-      "backpack": { # <--- This will be the name of the model you use in the app "path": "backpack/backpack.obj", # <---- Relative path to the .obj file "flip_uvs": false # <---- whether the loader should filp the texture coordinates }
+      "backpack": { # <--- This will be the name of the model you use in the app "path": "backpack/backpack.obj", # <---- Relative path to the .obj file "flip_uvs": false # <---- whether the loader should flip the texture coordinates }
     }
   }
 ```

-4. The `ResourcesController` will automatically load this model during `ResourcesController::initialize()`, you should
+4. The `ResourcesController` will automatically load this model during `ResourcesController::initialize()`; you should
    see a log:

 ```